TomasHubelbauer/apple-notes-database/README.md

 `PUT` would always require the ID: `PUT /type/id`.

-### Expose the `getNotes` method to optimize `GET /type` + N `GET /type/id`

-Getting a list of item with their contents (not just IDs) is a common use-case.
-The `getNotes` method implement it, but we don't expose it in the API yet.
+### Add a new method for multi-deletion and expose it in the API

-I think the best way to expose this will be on `GET /type/id,id,id,id`.
-Comma is already a special character in the note title so we can use it here.
+This will be similar to the multi-retrieval.
+We don't have a use for it yet, but it will be good to have for parity.

 ### Add a new method for getting the contents of all notes in a folder